 In a world changed by the COVID-19 crisis, get the most up to date voting information looking up your Polling Place, sponsored by the Maryland State Board of Elections.

 Click the “+” sign to expand each resource section below and learn more!

-Click the map or click here to download (clearer image).
+Click the map or click here to download (clearer image of FORMER MAP).

 How does a MD Delegate help me?

 The Job of a Delegate

 Delegates in the Maryland legislature help get financial resources for your District.
 And they help you navigate state resources, when needed.
 For example, during the COVID-19 crisis, many Maryland citizens called their legislators for help when they could not reach the Maryland Department of Labor’s Division of Unemployment Insurance.
 These are very practical ways in which delegates serve their constituents.

 As part of the legislature, delegates also make laws and conduct oversight.
 They have specific duties listed in the Maryland constitution.
 These include:

 - Passing laws for the general welfare of the State;